What is the difference between a religion and a cult? Let’s explore the differences.

 “You can’t use reason to convince anyone out of an argument that they didn’t use reason to get into.” ― Neil deGrasse Tyson

-However, you can do it with a process we call the unconventional approach to save a believer.
-It takes considerable time and effort, but it is possible.
+Gaining acceptance means you’ll need to pretend along with them for a while.
 Some hardline believers can become your best allies for truth once you get them to overcome their negative programming.

 A Cult is an Unpopular Religion